Net Worth Calculator

 What counts as investments?

-to use property purchase price or current value?
+Should I use the property's purchase price or its current value?

 What's a good net worth progression?